CIA nominee Gina Haspel faces uphill confirmation battle

 Democrats have launched a campaign to try and persuade the CIA to declassify some of the information about her career.
 “She’s a career CIA officer, there is zero chance in hell you’re going to be able to declassify her entire work history.
 But the torture stuff shouldn’t be a heavy lift,” said another Democratic aide to a Senate Intelligence Committee who asked not to be named in order to speak frankly.

-Republican Senator Rand Paul has already announced his opposition, and with the narrow Republican majority, 51-49, she can’t afford to lose more Republicans — or she’ll have to gain the support of Democrats who are more opposed to Trump's nominees as the administration ages and controversy continues with Trump's cabinet picks and as the Special Counsel Robert Mueller investigation drags on.
+Sen. Rand Paul, R-Ky., has already announced his opposition, and with the narrow Republican majority, 51-49, Haspel can’t afford to lose more Republicans — or she’ll have to gain the support of Democrats who are more opposed to Trump's nominees as the administration ages and controversy continues with Trump's cabinet picks and as special counsel Robert Mueller's investigation drags on.

 While Paul and McCain are the only two GOP senators to make their concerns public, others have privately expressed reservations about her nominations.